Max00355/FindInFile/README.md

 =====

-A script for finding a specific keyword in a file
+A script for finding a specific regex patter or keyword in the current directory

     ./findinfile.py <regex pattern/keyword>